MoinSebi/gfa_annotate/README.md

 - [ ] Add a column for the fraction covered
 - [ ] Add guide on how to get GO terms
 - [ ] Tests
+- [ ] Script: Include 1- to 0- based switch